Histwo/Histwo.github.io/_faqs/Jesus.md

 ---
-title: "Jesus"
+question: "Jesus"
-date: 1970-01-01
+short_answer: "Jesus was the Creator incarnate, and He has taken human form many times throughout history.
+The Apocalypse is the "Second Coming of Jesus," marking His return to restore hope, especially following the persecution of Christians during The American Genocide."
 ---

-## Short Answer
-Jesus was the Creator incarnate, and He has taken human form many times throughout history.
-The Apocalypse is the "Second Coming of Jesus," marking His return to restore hope, especially following the persecution of Christians during The American Genocide.

-## Answer
 - **Who was Jesus?**
   Jesus was the Creator incarnate—the Creator in a human body.
 The Creator has taken human form numerous times in the past and will continue to do so as He deems necessary.
 Additionally, the Creator is not limited to a single incarnation; He can be present in multiple bodies at the same time.
 (See more [about the Creator](https://Histwo.github.io/about.md))